ckvip/first/react/README.md

 ### `npm run build`

-Builds the app for production to the `published` folder.\
+Builds the app for production to the `docs` folder because the GitHub pages support this folder only.\
 All build configurations are in the `.env.production` file.

 The build is minified and the filenames include the hashes.\